donbright/rust-lang-cheat-sheet/README.md

 let y = s.to_uppercase();           // y = "NEW"
 ```

-// str implements Read and Write, sort of like C++ stringstream
+// str implements Write, sort of like C++ stringstream
+// str.as_bytes() converts to slice, which implements Read, similarly
 ```
 let s = "Reedeth Senek, and redeth eek Boece";
 let s2= "Ther shul ye seen expres that it no drede is"